opensourcecraft/knitting-patterns/CONTRIBUTE.md

 # Making a pull request

 After you have finished your changes you need to create a [pull request](https://help.github.com/articles/using-pull-requests)  on Github.
-The opensourcecraft team will be notified about the pull request, review your changes, comment if necessary, and then *merge* your changes to the master version.
+The OpenSourceCraft team will be notified about the pull request, review your changes, comment if necessary, and then *merge* your changes to the master version.

 In your own repository on Github press *Compare & pull request*